 The Gaganyaan project was announced by Prime Minister Narendra Modi in his Independence Day speech.

-New Delhi: The Union Cabinet has approved a Rs 10,000 crore budget for the country’s ambitious human space mission, Gaganyaan, under which a three-member crew will be sent to space for at least seven days by 2022, law minister Ravi Shankar Prasad said on Friday.
+New Delhi: The Union Cabinet has approved the Gaganyaan project — India’s maiden human spaceflight programme under which a three-member team will be sent into space for at least seven days — Union minister Ravi Shankar Prasad said on Friday.

-Briefing mediapersons about Cabinet decisions, which were taken in its meeting held on late Thursday evening, Mr Prasad said that ISRO’s Gaganyaan will help India become the fourth nation to independently send humans to space.
+Briefing mediapersons about Cabinet decisions, which were taken in its meeting held on late Thursday evening, Mr Prasad said that the project will cost Rs 10,000 crore.

 The Gaganyaan project was announced by Prime Minister Narendra Modi in his Independence Day speech.
 He had said the mission will be undertaken by 2022.

 India has already inked agreements with Russia and France for assistance in the ambitious project.